TDG-Platform/docs/AOP Strip Processor_V3.md

     * type = "string".
     * name = "ortho_tiling_scheme"

+* Designate 'parts' of the strip to be processed.
+This consists of a comma-separated list of numeric strip parts.
+	*Default = process the entire strip
+	*Required = false
+	*Type ="string"
+	*Name = "parts"

 * Ortho DEM specifier.
 Options are 'NED', 'SRTM30', 'SRTM90'.
     * Default = 'SRTM90'
     * Required = false